-The explanatory notes that follow form part of the Notice of this AGM and provide important information regarding the items of business to be considered at the AGM.
+The Explanatory Notes that follow form part of the Notice of this AGM and provide important information regarding the items of business to be considered at the AGM.

-Resolutions 1 to 13 (inclusive) are proposed as ordinary resolutions.
+Resolutions 1 to 15 (inclusive) are proposed as ordinary resolutions.
 This means that for each of these resolutions to be passed, more than half of the votes cast must be in favour of the resolution.
-Resolutions 14 to 17 (inclusive) are proposed as special resolutions.
+Resolutions 16 to 19 (inclusive) are proposed as special resolutions.
 This means that for each of these resolutions to be passed, at least three-quarters of the votes cast must be in favour of the resolution.

-Resolution 1 - Annual report and accounts
+Resolution 1 - Annual Report and Accounts

-The directors are required to present to the AGM the Company's audited financial statements, directors' report, strategic report and auditor's report for the financial year ended 31 December 2016.
+The Directors are required to present to the AGM the Company's audited financial statements, Directors' reports and auditor's report for the financial year ended 31 December 2017.